35percent/newblog/_posts/2021-06-12-test-blog-post.md

 ### The GLA grant mystery

 The status of a purported £11.4m grant from the Mayor, that allowed Delancey to improve the social rented housing offer from 74 to 116 units and how this was reported to the planning committee was a key question before the court.
 The planning committee was told variously that the grant was *'an agreement in pricinciple for grant funding'* (Officer's report Adden. para 11), or *'recently confirmed'* (OR 371), when in fact it was neither.
 There was no grant and no application had been made.
+Delancey had only been advised by the Greater London Authority (GLA) that an application would be welcome (Appeal Judgement  para 87) and of the steps that they needed to take to make an application.

+On this point, the appeal court ruled that while there had been an *'overstatement'* (AJ 87) of the position, all-in-all the committee had not been misled, paricularly as Delancey had committed to building the social rented housing, with or without grant.